BetterDiscord/BetterDiscord/README.md

 Only display voice channels

 **Public Servers:**
 A menu for displaying public servers.
-[Serverlist](https://github.com/Jiiks/BetterDiscordApp/blob/master/serverlist.json) (Broken)
+[Serverlist](https://github.com/Jiiks/BetterDiscordApp/blob/master/serverlist.json)

 **Custom CSS**
 BetterDiscord supports custom CSS for styling Discord to your liking.

+**Custom Themes**
+BetterDiscord comes with a theme loader for loading your own or downloading themes made by others.

+**Plugins**
+BetterDiscord comes with a JavaSCript plugin loader for loading your own or downloading plugins made by others.

 **Spoilers**
 Add spoilers to your chat, simply add [!s] to your message.